ryannduma/materialsinformatics/Pre-course/overview.md

 # Introduction to the Course

-Welcome to the **"Fundamentals of Machine Learning and AI for Materials Exploration"** course!
-This course is designed for incoming students eager to delve into the exciting intersection of materials science, machine learning, and artificial intelligence.
-You will learn how to leverage computational tools to accelerate the discovery of new materials, focusing primarily on the **SMACT (Semiconducting Materials from Analogy and Chemical Theory)** toolkit.
+Welcome to the "Materials Informatics Advanced Practical" course!
+This course is designed to help you delve into the exciting intersection of materials science, machine learning, and artificial intelligence.
+You will learn how to leverage computational tools to accelerate the discovery of new materials, focusing primarily on the SMACT (Semiconducting Materials from Analogy and Chemical Theory) toolkit.
 SMACT offers a collection of rapid screening and informatics tools utilizing chemical element data to facilitate materials exploration.

 # Course Overview